Bonnie Arbittier / Rivard Report

 Weeks later, a Trinity University freshman was rummaging through letters addressed to Santa at the downtown post office.
 With permission from the postmaster, 19-year-old Louise Locker read requests from hundreds of children, most asking for brand-name toys.

 One letter made her stop.
 It was from a child who wanted a toy truck for her brother, a small gift for her sister, a Bible for her mother, and a Christmas tree for the family.
 It was signed, “Anna.”

 Locker returned home with 13 letters from the post office.
 She told her widowed mother, Anne Locker, they needed to deliver 200 presents to 65 children.
 Anne had little money and worked a minimum-wage job.
 Christmas was in two days.

 Mother and daughter went to work and fostered a holiday miracle, known today as the Elf Louise Christmas Project.
 Since that first Christmas in 1969, Elf Louise has delivered toys and gifts to more than 1 million children.
-She recently completed her annual radiothon, which raised more than $200,000 to benefit 20,000 children this Christmas.
+In early December, she completed her annual radiothon, which raised more than $200,000.
+This Christmas, 19,100 children and teens received 62,000 presents.

 “Ever since I was a little girl,” Louise said, “I always thought it would be so cool to bring magic to someone’s life.”

 In her youth, Louise hid Valentine’s Day treats in the school kitchen to surprise cafeteria workers.
 On Easter, she painted eggs and hid them at neighbors’ houses.
 When she saw Johnny Carson reading letters from children on The Tonight Show, Louise was inspired to do something for Christmas.
 What if she could find a little girl who wanted a doll, deliver a few of her own to the child’s doorstop – and disappear?